What is a biblical theology of worship?

 Question: "What is a biblical theology of worship?"

-Answer: Recently, there is a renewed focus on worship—what it is and how it is to be done.
-The church that does not operate under the biblical theology of worship is in danger of both failing to give God glory and failing to offer worship that is pleasing to Him.
+The church that does not operate under the biblical theology of worship is in danger of failing to give God glory and failing to offer worship that is pleasing to Him.
 Worship is as misunderstood a doctrine as any other within the church.
 Contrary to popular belief, worship does not begin and end with the singing portion of our church services.
-Worship is also not limited to only bowing in reverence before God.
-To begin with, worship is only determined by God Himself, and not everything we do is acceptable to God as worship just because we are sincere or it makes us feel good.
+Worship is also not limited to bowing in reverence before God.
+To begin with, worship is determined by God Himself, not by our sincerity, pious feelings, or musical skill.

-Hebrews 12:28 tells us that we must “serve God acceptably with reverence and godly fear” (NKJV).
-The Greek word translated “serve” here is a form of the word “worship” and is used 21 times in the New Testament in the contexts of service and worship.
-Another form of the word "worship” is the Greek word therapeuo—from which we get the English word “therapy”—and this is most often seen translated "heal" in reference to the healing of others.
-In the New Testament, this word is seen in every case of Jesus' healings.
+Hebrews 12:28 says we must “serve God acceptably with reverence and godly fear” (NKJV).
+The Greek word translated “serve” here is a form of a Greek word for worship and is used 21 times in the New Testament in the contexts of service and worship.
+Another form of the word worship is the Greek word therapeuo—from which we get the English word therapy—and this is most often translated “heal” in reference to the healing of others.
+In the New Testament, this word is seen in many passages involving Jesus’ healings.

 Recommended Resources: Engaging with God: A Biblical Theology of Worship by David Peterson and Logos Bible Software.